metuuu/midi-music-generator/README.md

 fluidsynth -ni GeneralUser-GS.sf2 out/01-satumaan-ruusu.mid -F out/01.wav -r 48000
 ```

-Then batch-convert to OGG/Vorbis for the engine.
+Then batch-convert to OGG/Vorbis for whatever plays it back.
 A better soundfont is the single biggest quality win available — the GM accordion and string ensemble in a good bank sound dramatically more convincing than the webaudiofont defaults.

 ### 3. Or drive a runtime sampler

 `manifest.json` plus the MIDI gives you per-layer tracks (`drums, bass, comp, pad, melody, counter, brass`) as separate MIDI tracks.
-If you want the radio to duck or thin out during dialogue, mute layers rather than lowering a master bus — that is the same mechanism the audition page's layer chips use, and it is the hook for the layered-ambient work you mentioned wanting next.
+If you want the music to thin out under speech, mute layers rather than lowering a master bus — that is the same mechanism the audition page's layer chips use, and it is the hook for layered-ambient playback.

 ---